Is play between dogs necessary? (How to be sure dog play is done right)

-This position is a bit extreme so I’m going to backpeddle and quickly state that there is no evidence that play is 100% necessary for your dog to have a well-adjusted life.
+There is no evidence that play is 100% necessary for a dog to have a well-adjusted life.
 It’s just that if you do have a sociable dog then it may benefit you both to seek out a playmate and create such an opportunity.

-When my dog Macho was younger he’d engage in frequent play with other dogs that boarded at the house.
+When my dog, Macho, was younger he’d engage in frequent play with other dogs.

 “Papa, what is he doing?” my daughter would ask.